Cleopatra was the last member of the Ptolemaic dynasty that ruled Egypt between 323 BCE and 30BCE.

 five myths unraveled about Cleopatra

-2. Egyptian queen Cleopatra was a femme fatale
+2. Queen Cleopatra was a femme fatale

-3. Egyptian queen Cleopatra was Egyptian
+3. Queen Cleopatra was Egyptian

-4. Egyptian queen Cleopatra wore a fake beard
+4. Queen Cleopatra wore a fake beard